 What are the best ways to protect children from the delta variant as they return to in-person school this fall?

 - Get the COVID-19 vaccine if eligible.
 The most important thing you can do to protect your child from the delta variant, and COVID-19 in general, is to get fully vaccinated.
-All adults and children over age 12 currently eligible for COVID-19 vaccines should get fully immunized as soon as possible.
+All adults and children currently eligible for COVID-19 vaccines should get fully immunized as soon as possible.
 The COVID-19 vaccine offers the best protection against COVID-19 infection, severe illness, hospitalization and death.
-If your child is under 12, the best thing you can do to protect them is to get vaccinated yourself and encourage all other adults in the household to also get vaccinated.
+If your child is not eligible for the vaccine, the best thing you can do to protect them is to get vaccinated yourself and encourage all other adults in the household to also get vaccinated.

 - Wash those hands.
 Good handwashing, especially before eating or touching your face, is one of the most effective ways to help prevent the spread of any kind of disease.
 Continue to remind your children to wash their hands often and completely.